 Bryan E. Davis has served as a director since 2010.
 His current term expires 2022.
 He and his wife Susan have owned and operated Grand View Farm in Derby Line, Vermont since 1978.
-They recently sold their herd of dairy cows and now lease the tillable land to a neighbor.
+They sold their herd of dairy cows in 2017 and now lease the tillable land to a neighbor.
 They have a small maple operation where they tap and boil the sap from 4,500 trees.
 He works part time for Monroe Tractor, based in New York.
-He travels around Vermont, Northern New Hampshire and N.E.
-New York announcing Monroe Tractor's expansion to Vermont.
-Mr. Davis holds an A.S. in Forestry Management and Land Surveying from Paul Smiths College.
-He served on the board of directors for the St. Albans Cooperative Creamery for 22 years where he held officer positions of secretary and treasurer.
+He travels around Vermont, northern New Hampshire and northeastern New York announcing Monroe Tractor's expansion to Vermont.
+Mr. Davis holds an A.S. in Forestry Management and Land Surveying from Paul Smith's College.
+He served on the board of directors for the St. Albans Cooperative Creamery for 22 years where he held the officer positions of secretary and treasurer.
 He was chairman of the Quality Committee, and served on the equity and audit committees at the Co-op.
 He is the former chairman of the New England Dairy Promotion Board, and past director of The United Dairy Industry Association, both of which are involved in dairy promotion.
-Additionally, Mr. Davis is Chair of the Derby School Board, member and past President of the Orleans County Farm Bureau, 40 year member of the Elks Club, and member of the Orleans County Sugarmakers and the Vermont Sugarmakers Association.
+Additionally, Mr. Davis served as chairman on the Derby School Board; is a member and past President of the Orleans County Farm Bureau; member of the Elks Club; Orleans County Sugarmakers and Vermont Sugarmakers Association.